-We have two goals for watching the SuperBowl at BridgeWorks: 1) Find commercials that have a generational approach, and 2) Review/critique/love/hate them.
-(Some of us also care about the game… I’ll leave that to another to review.)
-There were many wonderful commercials this year with no shortage of tears, nostalgia and dads.
+We have two goals for watching the SuperBowl at BridgeWorks: 1) find commercials that have a generational approach, and 2) review/critique/love/hate them.
+(Some of us also care about the game… I’ll leave that for someone else to review.)
+There were many wonderful commercials this year with no shortage of tears, nostalgia, and dads.
 Instead of dissecting all of them, we have chosen a handful of ads—good and bad—that can be looked at through a generational lens.

-A commercial perfectly titled featured Traditionalists at the young age of 100 giving us viewers advice: “live for now,” “always tell the truth,” “keep your eyes open and sometimes your mouth shut,” “hesitate and you lose.”
-We loved this one – it perfectly captured how much Traditionalists have to teach us and how we really never should “forget where [we] came from.”
+Perfectly titled, this commercial featured Traditionalists at the young age of 100 giving us viewers advice: “live for now,” “always tell the truth,” “keep your eyes open and sometimes your mouth shut,” “hesitate and you lose.”
+We loved this one.
+It perfectly captured how much Traditionalists have to teach us and how we really never should “forget where [we] came from.”
 As the Traditionalist generation ages, the younger generations are starting to realize the knowledge we may be losing by not asking them to share their stories.
-So, well done—this commercial was fantastic.
+So well done—this commercial was fantastic.
 I may not be super thrilled to buy a Dodge (I am a car-averse Millennial, after all) but I am stoked to turn 100.

 Shout-out to some other favorites not featured above: Dove Men+Care “#RealStrength,” No-more.org “No More,” Liam Neeson in “Clash of Clans: Revenge,” DreamingwithJeff.com or Squarespace “Om,” Always #likeagirl, Coca-Cola #makeithappy, and T-Mobile “Data Vulture.”